-- Carb counting requires you to be able to measure or estimate the amount of food you are eating. - Measuring cups, spoons and food scales can be helpful to estimate the amount of food.
-Once the amount of food is known, you can use this book, various Apps or verified online resources to check the amount of carbs in that food. - Always use verified Apps, books or websites. - Learn to read food labels.
+- Carb counting requires you to be able to measure or estimate the amount of food you are eating.
+Measuring cups, spoons and food scales can be helpful to estimate the amount of food. - Once the amount of food is known, you can use this book, various apps or verified online resources to check the amount of carbs in that food. - You may also be able to use your hand based estimates for determining food portions (see a handy guide for portion sizes on on subsequent pages). - Always use verified apps, books or websites. - Learn to read food labels.
 Most packaged foods have carb amount mentioned on the package.
-You can also use your hands to measure portions.
-A handy guide to portion size estimates: